Excellence-C/Amazon-Product-Analysis/README.md

 Structured for storytelling and business decision-making

 ## Outcome

-My dashboard offers actionable insights for Amazon's marketing team, pricing strategists, and product managers — all without a single line of code.
+This Excel dashboard offers actionable insights for Amazon's marketing team, pricing strategists, and product managers — all without a single line of code.
+I was able to explore product listings, discount strategies, customer behavior, and category-level performance.
+Conclusively, I have gained experience in; Data wrangling (cleaning, formatting, transforming), Pivot Table analysis, Business-focused storytelling through visuals.
+This case study not only strengthens my data analysis skills but also demonstrates how spreadsheet tools can be used to drive decision-making in real-world business contexts — especially in e-commerce.

 Here is my finished work file.
 [Amazon case study WORKED ON.xlsx](https://github.com/user-attachments/files/21068573/Amazon.case.study.WORKED.ON.xlsx)